WeblateOrg/weblate/docs/vcs.rst

-Adds a thin layer atop :ref:`vcs-git` using the `git-review`_ tool to allow pushing translation changes as Gerrit review requests, instead of pushing a directory to the repository.
+Adds a thin layer atop :ref:`vcs-git` using the `git-review`_ tool to allow pushing translation changes as Gerrit review requests, instead of pushing them directly to the repository.

 The Gerrit documentation has the details on the configuration necessary to set up such repositories.